colebergmann/Distributed-Theme-Park-Manager/parkmanager/readme.md

 # Park Manager Service
 The Park Manager Service is responsible for all communication to the attractions.
 Clients should not interact directly with the attractions and should instead interface with the PM.

-Services are discovered with Netflix Eureka.
+Services are automatically discovered with Netflix Eureka.

 ## REST Operations
 The following REST endpoints are supported: